 Woodthorpe House (Sherwood Community Centre) is a Grade II listed building and parts of it are the oldest building in Sherwood.
-The cottage (left) may be earlier than 1750, as it is older than the adjacent section which is likely to have been built in the 1750’s.
-There was certainly a building on this site in 1774 and these parts of the building were on the Inclosure Map of 1794.
-The small dance studio (below left) is in the former stable (seen to the left of the cottage) and the medium studio (below) has taken the place of the yard.
+The cottage (left), known as the Annex, may be earlier than 1750, as it is older than the adjacent section which is likely to have been built in the 1750’s.
+There was certainly a building on this site in 1774 and these parts of the building were on the Inclosure Map of 1792.
+The small dance studio (below left) is in the former stable (seen to the left of the cottage) and the Annex Dance Studio (below) has taken the place of the yard.

 Woodthorpe House has an interesting history.
 The earliest information available is that it had been Mr Hooley’s farm, which, by the time it was advertised following his death in 1830, was a mansion “suitable for a genteel family”.
 Various eminent people lived in the house, including several wealthy factory owners, one of whom was also a French Consul , then later, the Chief Constable of Nottinghamshire.
-The property and land was sold to Sir Charles Seeley in 1896, and with the exception of the house and the land which currently surrounds the building, the remaining land remained in his family’s possession until his sons sold it to Nottingham Corporation for the building of what was one of the first Council estates in Nottingham.
+Most of the property was sold to Sir Charles Seeley in 1896, and with the exception of the house and the land which currently surrounds the building, the remaining land remained in his family’s possession until his sons sold it to Nottingham Corporation for the building of what was one of the first Council estates in Nottingham.
 Sherwood Estate celebrated it’s Centenary in 2022, with a picnic event on the Estate and an evening party with a Jazz Band and bar at Sherwood Community Centre, and a Charleston Workshop taught by Jill Gregory and Yasmin Stevens.